deen666/offensive-docker/README.md

 ## :memo: Documentation

-See the project's [wiki](https://github.com/aaaguirrep/offensive-docker/wiki) for documentation.
+See the project's [wiki](https://github.com/deen666/offensive-docker/wiki) for documentation.
+(From an original)

 ## :hammer_and_wrench: Usage